2023 Best Materials Engineering Schools

 The average amount in student loans that materials engineering majors at U-M take out is $18,810.

 Georgia Institute of Technology - Main Campus did quite well in this year’s ranking of the best schools for materials engineering students.
 It came in at #8 on the list.
-Located in the city of Atlanta, Georgia Tech is a public school with a fairly large student population.
+Located in the city of Atlanta, Georgia Tech is a public college with a very large student population.

 On average, materials engineering graduates from Georgia Tech take out $21,375 in student loans while working on their degree.